 For the Old Hittite period average, the estimate rises to about 18.3% Progress-2 Eneolithic Steppe-related ancestry, and the fit is very strong with p=0.878p=0.878.
 Again, the steppe-related source is required, since removing it causes the model to fail.

 The Old Hittite period fit is especially noteworthy.
-A model using a rather eastern Anatolian Neolithic source such as Çayönü PPN might not be the first expectation for central Anatolia, yet it produces a good fit, especially given that the right-population set is fairly constrained.
+A model using a rather eastern Anatolian Neolithic source such as Çayönü PPN might not be the first expectation for central Anatolia, yet it produces a good fit, given that the right-population set is fairly constrained.

 Replacing Çayönü PPN with a more central Anatolian Neolithic source, Tepecik-Çiftlik, does not improve the situation.
 In fact, the two-way model with Tepecik-Çiftlik and Eneolithic Steppe fails with p=0.00134p=0.00134, even though the estimated steppe-related ancestry remains around 12.2%.
 This makes the stronger Çayönü-based fit more notable.